maxwellmogambi/wildfire_prediction/PROJECT.md

 ## Documentation Guide
-A README markdown file is required
+A README markdown file is required.
+[Refer to here](https://zindi.africa/learn/documentation-guideline)

 It should cover: